Research Prompt Engineer salaries

 Compensation Benchmarks

-Prompt Engineer roles pay a median of $145,600 based on 5 positions with disclosed compensation.
+Prompt Engineer roles pay a median of $142,800 based on 14 positions with disclosed compensation.
+Mid-level AI roles across all categories have a median of $160,000.

 Career Path